-A Label-free Optical Nanobiosensor for the Sensitive Detection of miRNA in Breast Cancer

-Breast cancer accounts for 30% of all female cancers and 15% of all cancer-related mortalities.
-Early detection is known to improve the prognosis and overall survival-rate of breast cancer.
-Hence, extensive research has been focused on microRNAs (miRNAs) as diagnostic and prognostic biomarkers, for their regulatory role in commonly Under constant mild conditions, cancer.
+A Label-free Optical Nanobiosensor for the Sensitive Detection of miRNA in Breast Cancer post-transcriptional gene expres- serum samples.
+In lieu of current sion.
+In breast cancer patients, the breast cancer and miRNA expression of miRNA-155 is detectors, the HCR-AgNCs nanobicommonly compared to healthy individuals. performance at a miniscule Herein, we present a nanobiosen- fraction of cost, effort and time sor to detect miRNA-155, compris- required.
+Furthermore, the direct ing hybridization chain reaction and highly-responsive HCRnanoclusters (AgNCs), that serve offers a non-invasive and safe as an enzyme-free amplification approach towards the clinical strategy and label-free fluorescent detection miRNA-155 and point-ofdetection probes, respectively. care early diagnosis of breast Under constant mild conditions, cancer.
 DNA hairpin probes were mixed with miRNA-155 to initiate HCR.
-Reduced silver salt was subsequently added to form fluorescent AgNCs.
+Reduced silver salt subsequently added to form fluorescent AgNCs.
 The performance of HCR was validated through gel electrophoresis.
-The fluorescence emission from AqNCs was analysed qualitatively and quantitatively with UVtransilluminator and spectrofluorometer, respectively.
+The fluorescence emission from AgNCs was analysed qualitatively and quantitatively with UVtransilluminator and spectrofluorometer, respectively.
 The HCR-AgNCs nanobiosensor exhibited dual-emissive fluorescence species, and a ratiometric analysis led to a highly accurate and sensitive nanobiosensor, without any system leakage and false-positive occurrence.
 The detection of miR-155 could be completed in just 2 hours under constant 32 oC HCR incubation, and showed highselectivity towards miRNA-155, with capabilities of discriminating single-base mismatch.
 Furthermore, the HCR-AgNCs nanobiosensor displayed high sensitivity with a wide linear range between 100 fM and 10 nM, and a LOD of 7 fM.
-In real sample analysis, the nanobiosensor exhibited exceptional reproducibility and stability when tested with diluted human post-transcriptional gene expresserum samples.
-In lieu of current sion.
-In breast cancer patients, the expression of miRNA-155 is detectors, the HCR-AgNCs nanobicommonly upregulated as osensor displayed relatively better compared to healthy individuals. performance at a miniscule Herein, we present a nanobiosensor to detect miRNA-155, comprisrequired.
-Furthermore, the direct ing hybridization chain reaction and highly-responsive HCR-(HCR) and DNA-stabilized silver AgNCs nanobiosensor potentially nanoclusters (AgNCs), that serve offers a non-invasive and safe as an enzyme-free amplification approach towards the clinical strategy and label-free fluorescent detection miRNA-155 and point-ofdetection probes, respectively. care early diagnosis of breast Under constant mild conditions, cancer.
+In real sample analysis, the nanobiosensor exhibited exceptional reproducibility and stability when tested with diluted human upregulated as osensor displayed relatively better (HCR) and DNA-stabilized silver AgNCs nanobiosensor potentially